rrangwan/rrangwan/README.md

  # Hackathons:

-1. MOI_Hackathon_TeamTesseract : Demo of a feature to add to the existing android app of the Ministry of Interior of the UAE.
-The feature is to provide assistance to user's that cannot read English, or see.
+<a href="https://github.com/rrangwan/MOI_Hackathon_AudioTags">1.
+MOI_Hackathon_AudioTags : Demo of a feature to add to the existing android app of the Ministry of Interior of the UAE.
+The feature is to provide assistance to user's that cannot read English, or see. </a>

  # 42 Repositories: